PepeTheFroggie/SolarBatControl/README.md

 ![schematic.png](schematic.png "This way")

+The 2 black resistors are a voltage divider to measure battery voltage.
+They transform 30V into 1V, 30k and 1k if i remember correctly, and there is a 100uf C over the adc line which i forgot to draw.
 The 10 ohm resistor pre-charges the inverter condensers.
 Not optional.
 The two discharge relais are in parallel because the current can exceed the relais specs.
 The battery can be charged with a solar charger.
 Connect directly to batery not over DC-charger pin.